Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 cycle.
 During muscle contraction, the heads of myosin myofilaments quickly bind

 and release in a ratcheting fashion, pulling themselves along the actin

 At the level of the sliding

-At the level of an individual sarcomere the amount of force and movement generated is small.
-However, when this is multiplied by the numbers of sarcomeres in a myofibril, myofibrils in a myocyte and myocytes in a muscle the amount of force and movement generated is significant.
+The amount of force and movement generated generated by an individual sarcomere is small.
+However, when multiplied by the number of sarcomeres in a myofibril, myofibrils in a myocyte and myocytes in a muscle, the amount of force and movement generated is significant.